 Building on that success, Scottish Government increased the number of schools to 112, taking the value of the programme to £1.8bn.

-And most recently, by us further managing the programme, Scottish Government announced details of an additional four schools which would be funded from the existing £1.8bn, taking the total number to 116 schools.
+And most recently, by us further managing the programme, Scottish Government announced details of additional schools which would be funded from the existing £1.8bn, taking the total number to 117 schools.

 It’s not just pupils and teachers who are reaping the benefits of these first-class facilities.
 So too are local communities.